Bicycle touring: Types

 Distances vary considerably.
 Depending on fitness, speed and the number of stops, the rider usually covers between 50–150 km per day.
 A short tour over a few days may cover as little as 200 km and a long tour may go right across a country or around the world.
-There are many different types of bicycle touring:
+Riders may also unload their camping equipment at a campsite, allowing them to ride locally without carrying their touring gear.